ahmedmusharaf31/dba-youtube-project/README.md

 To recreate data or results:

-1. Run preprocessing scripts
+1. Run the main_script.py
-2. Execute feature engineering notebooks
+2. Run the F1_dashbaord via this command: python -m streamlit run f1_dashboard.py
-3. Train predictive models from source
+3. Enjoy!

 No committed binary or database files are required.